Find a CBT Therapist

 Defining Features of CBT

-- Therapy tends to be time-limited, so a client and therapist may decide to work together for a few months, and then plan to evaluate their progress.
-This does not mean that treatment cannot continue after this time, but specific goals are set for each phase of therapy with the intent that a client’s ultimate goal is to become his or her own therapist and not remain in therapy long-term.
+- Therapy tends to be time-limited and goal-oriented.
+A client and therapist may decide to work together for a few months and then evaluate their progress.
+This does not mean that treatment cannot continue after this time, but specific goals are set for each phase of therapy with the intent that a client’s goal is to “become” his or her own therapist and not remain in therapy long-term.

-- CBT models do not assume a single cause for a given problem, or assume that identifying the cause of a problem is necessary for treatment to be successful.
-It is recognized that family background, genetic and biochemical vulnerabilities, as well as numerous individual and social factors likely all play a role in the development of a disorder, but the primary interest is in determining those factors that are currently maintaining the problem.
+- CBT models do not assume a single cause for a problem or assume that identifying the initial cause of a problem is necessary for treatment to be successful.
+CBT recognizes that a combination of biological/genetic, psychological (i.e., thoughts, feelings, behaviors) and social (e.g., interpersonal relations, environmental) factors may contribute to and maintain a presenting problem.

 What Happens During and Between Therapy Sessions?